 Google is the first-stop solution for any research.
 Most companies build a digital presence on popular platforms like Facebook, Instagram, Twitter, Linkedin Youtube, and even Snapchat.
 Dig into their profiles and updates, their social tones, and posts.

 Apart from these platforms, Google has a large collection of information.
 Gauge the online presence of the competitors.
 Start by monitoring their websites.
 Get an idea about their SEO strategy by checking their on-page keywords and inbound links.

-Once you get a clear picture about digital presence, pull them together.
+Once you get a clear picture of digital presence, pull them together.
 This assists in knowing where you stand against them to craft a better strategy than them.

 Template for Competitor Research:

 The above template has all the factors to be examined for Competitor Research.
 The template is completely free.
 Add your views and comments that best describe your company & competitors.

 Often, Competitor Research is mixed up with BenchMarking.
 But, both are different activities that serve different purposes.
 Benchmarking starts after competitor research.
 It compares business processes to the best & top-notch market practices.

 Benchmarking purpose is to measure the performance using a specific indicator.
 It includes total sales, cost, cost per unit, etc.

 It allows firms to plan out for further business improvement.
 Whereas competitor research monitors the practices and organizational insights of various industries.
 It helps to understand where the company stands in the market against competitors.

 Competitor Research only monitors and keeps the track of competitors’ activities.
 It doesn’t work on making improvements in the company strategy as in benchmarking.